Financial Services Archives

 TransferMate is an international payment platform specializing for the B2B market.
 Working with some of the largest global brands, the platform offers a smarter, integrated solution for global payment needs.
 If your business is going beyond borders, sign up with TransferMate.

-Verivox is a comparison website operating in Germany.
-Using their simple online platform, you’ll be able to compare the market whether you’re looking for home energy, personal loans, car insurance, and even mobile phone subscriptions.
-Get a better deal with Verivox.

-Santander is a leading retail bank operating throughout Germany.
-The bank offers a range of financial products for individuals and businesses alike, including saving accounts, loans, and credit cards.
-Take care of your finances by signing up with Santander today.
+Santander is an international retail bank operating across Spain.
+They have a range of financial products for individuals and companies, including current accounts and online banking.
+Make life in your new home that bit easier by signing up with Santander.

+HomeEspaña is a real estate agency based on the Costa Blanca.
+Since 2002, they have been helping expats find their dream homes in the sun, from rural homesteads to beachside villas.
+So, turn your dreams into reality and find your new home with HomeEspaña.

-Commerzbank is a leading retail bank operating in Germany.
-They offer a range of personal and commercial banking products in-store and on-line, from current accounts to financial strategy.
-So, whatever your money needs, with Commerzbank they will be covered.
+Banco de Sabadell is an international bank operating across Spain.
+They offer a range of personal, business and private banking products, including insurance, credit cards and more.
+So, whatever your financial needs, Banco de Sabadell can help you keep track of your money.

-Berliner Sparkasse is an internet bank operating in Germany.
-They provide a range of expat-friendly banking services, including savings and current accounts among others.
-So, manage your money better with the English-speaking service from Berliner Sparkasse.

-Frankfurter Sparkasse is an internet bank operating in Germany.
-They provide a range of expat-friendly banking services, including savings and current accounts among others.
-So, manage your money better with the English-speaking service from Frankfurter Sparkasse.

-comdirect is an online retail bank operating across Germany.
-They offer a range of expat-friendly banking and financial products, from savings and current accounts to advice.
-So, keep on top of your finances with the professionals at comdirect.
+Barclays is a leading international retail bank operating across Spain.
+They offer a range of financial services tailored to the expat market, including bank accounts, investments, and savings.
+Barclays also offer specifically tailored international banking and savings for UK expats moving abroad.

-DKB is an online bank operating across Germany.
-They offer a range of banking and financial products, including current accounts with free cash withdrawals and home loans.
-Keep on top of your money by opening an account with DKB.
-Website in German only.
+Deutsche Bank is an international retail bank operating across Spain.
+They offer a number of expat-friendly financial services in English, including bank accounts, credit cards, and cash withdrawals.
+Stay on top of your money by taking out an account with Deutsche Bank.

-Targobank is a retail bank operating in Germany.
-Part of the French Crédit Mutuel Baking Group, it offers a number of financial products for individuals and businesses.
-If you’re moving to Germany, make sure your finances are in order with Targobank.

-Baader Bank is an investment bank based in Germany.
-The bank is an independent provider of capital market services, allowing clients to invest effectively, efficiently, and securely.
-So, for all your investment banking needs, speak to the professionals at Baader Bank.
+LWM International is an international financial management consultancy.
+They provide a range of financial services tailored to expats, including investment management, personal pension plans, and citizenship guidance.
+So, whatever your financial needs, speak to the professionals at LWM International.

 LeoPay provides international mobile and online banking for individuals and businesses.
 Their easy-to-use service offers free accounts with dedicated IBANs in 10 major currencies, contactless VISA cards, and global transfers.
 If you’re relocating, LeoPay can help you move with freedom.